Hortivation/getting-started/datasource_owners/README.md

 cd getting-started/datasource_owners
 ```

-### 2.2 Place your dataset in the `datasets` folder

-The template already comes with a small dataset, located here: `datasets/dataset1/data.ttl`.
-You can replace the `data.ttl` file with your own `.ttl` file.

-### 2.3 Copy the credentials .json file to your working directory
+### 2.2 Copy the credentials .json file to your working directory

 Place the `datasource-credentials-####.json` file in the `getting-started/datasource_owners` directory.
 For example you can use this scp command from your local machine to a server: